Which is the Best Coding Agent for Vision tasks?

 What's next?

-In this benchmark, Claude Code performed best overall, solving 4 out of 5 tasks successfully.
-Gemini solved several tasks but was slower, while Codex struggled to follow instructions in this setup.
+In this benchmark, Claude Code performed best overall, with Cursor with Composer 2 being close second and Gemini 3.1 Pro close third.
+Codex with GPT 5.4 performed the worst, while Codex struggled to follow instructions in this setup.

 We’ll continue publishing experiments like this as coding agents evolve.